 Some of them are big referrers of business to us (every five years or so), so a tactful touch base-campaign is the order of the day.

-If you'd like updates on GPDR and how it affects your business please subscribe to our GPDR list (at the top of the page).
-You won't get a ton of stuff from us, but what you get will be actionable and useful.
+If you’d like updates on GDPR and how it affects your business please subscribe to our GDPR list (at the top of the page).
+You won’t get a ton of stuff from us, but what you get will be actionable and useful.
 Please also visit our GDPR support page.